-- z) Entirely 'hard' structural shoreline protection measures such as concrete walls, lock block or stacked rock (rip rap), may be considered as a last resort only when a geotechnical and biophysical analysis demonstrates that: - An existing structure is at immediate risk from shoreline erosion caused by tidal action, currents or waves.
+- w) Entirely 'hard' structural shoreline protection measures such as concrete walls, lock block or stacked rock (rip rap), may be considered as a last resort only when a geotechnical and biophysical analysis demonstrates that: - An existing structure is at immediate risk from shoreline erosion caused by tidal action, currents or waves.
 Evidence of normal sloughing, erosion or steep bluffs, or shoreline erosion itself, without a scientific or geotechnical analysis, is not sufficient demonstration of need; - ii.
-The erosion is not being caused by upland conditions, such as the loss of vegetation and uncontrolled drainage associated with upland development; - iii.
-All possible on site drainage solutions by directing drainage away from the shoreline have been exhausted; - iv.
-Non-structural or 'soft' shoreline protection measures are not feasible or not sufficient to address the stabilization issues; - v.
-The shoreline protection measure is designed so that neighbouring properties are not expected to experience additional erosion; and - vi.
-All shoreline protection structures are installed upland of the present natural boundary of the sea. - aa) An existing shoreline protection structure may be replaced if the existing structure can no longer adequately serve its purpose, provided that: - i.
-The replacement structure is of the same size and footprint as the existing structure or smaller; - The replacement structure is designed, located, sized and constructed to mitigate the loss of ecological functions, and include habitat restoration measures when feasible; - iii.
+It is not feasible to instead construct a retaining wall that meets the land use bylaw setback; - iii.
+The erosion is not being caused by upland conditions, such as the loss of vegetation and uncontrolled drainage associated with upland development; - iv.
+All possible on site drainage solutions by directing drainage away from the shoreline have been exhausted; - v.
+Non-structural or 'soft' shoreline protection measures are not feasible or not sufficient to address the stabilization issues; - vi.
+The shoreline protection measure is designed so that neighbouring properties are not expected to experience additional erosion; and - vii.
+All shoreline protection structures are installed upland of the present natural boundary of the sea. - x) An existing shoreline protection structure may be replaced if the existing structure can no longer adequately serve its purpose, provided that: - i.
+The replacement structure is of the same size and footprint as the existing structure; - The replacement structure is designed, located, sized and constructed to mitigate the loss of ecological functions, and include habitat restoration measures when feasible; - iii.
 Replacement walls or bulkheads do not encroach seaward of the natural boundary or seaward of the existing structure unless there are significant safety or environmental concerns.
 In such cases, the replacement structure should utilize the 'softest' approach possible and should abut the existing shoreline protection structure; - iv.
-Where impacts to critical marine habitats would occur by leaving the existing works in place, they can be removed as part of the replacement measure. - bb) Materials used for shoreline protection or stabilization should consist of inert materials.
-Materials should not consist of debris or contaminated material that could result in pollution of tidal waters.

-- cc) Placement of fill upland of the natural boundary of the sea greater than (10) cubic metres in volume shall only be considered when necessary to assist in the enhancement of the natural shoreline's stability and ecological function.
+Where impacts to critical marine habitats would occur by leaving the existing works in place, they can be removed as part of the replacement measure. - y) Materials used for shoreline protection or stabilization should consist of inert materials.
+Materials should not consist of debris or contaminated material that could result in pollution of tidal waters. - z) Placement of fill upland of the natural boundary of the sea greater than (10) cubic metres in volume shall only be considered when necessary to assist in the enhancement of the natural shoreline's stability and ecological function.
 Such fills shall be located, designed and constructed to protect shoreline ecological functions and ecosystem-wide processes, including channel migration.
-This may require a sediment and erosion plan prepared by a Professional Engineer or Geoscientist with experience in coastal and/or geotechnical engineering. - dd) Placement of fill below (seaward of) the natural boundary shall be considered only when necessary to assist in the enhancement of the natural shoreline's stability and ecological function, typically as part of a beach nourishment design.
-All fill proposals below the natural boundary are subject to approval by the appropriate provincial and/or federal authorities. - ee) All upland fill and beach nourishment materials should be clean and free of debris and contaminated material.
+This may require a sediment and erosion plan prepared by a Professional Engineer or Geoscientist with experience in coastal and/or geotechnical engineering. - aa) Placement of fill below (seaward of) the natural boundary shall be considered only when necessary to assist in the enhancement of the natural shoreline's stability and ecological function, typically as part of a beach nourishment design.
+All fill proposals

+- below the natural boundary are subject to approval by the appropriate provincial and/or federal authorities. - bb) All upland fill and beach nourishment materials should be clean and free of debris and contaminated material.